RangerMauve/hyper-sdk/README.md

 Creates an instance of the Dat SDK based on the options.

+- `opts.backend`: Optionally change the backend for the Dat SDK.
+Defaults to `native`.
+  - The `native` backends works both in the browser and in Node.js.
+It runs the full stack (hypercore storage, and hyperswarm networking) in the SDK.
+When running in the browser, it needs a [hyperswarm-web](https://github.com/RangerMauve/hyperswarm-web) proxy for peer to peer connectivity.
+  - The `hyperspace` backend currently only works in Node.js.
+It needs a [hyperspace](https://github.com/hyperspace-org/hyperspace) server running on the same machine.
+It does not yet support the `deriveSecret` function (will throw an exception if used).
+  - For advanced usecases, the `backend` opt can also be an async function that returns a backend implementation (see the existing backends on what needs to be returned).
 - `opts.applicationName`: An optional name for the application using the SDK.
 This will automatically silo your data from other applications using the SDK and will store it in the appropriate place using [random-access-application](https://github.com/RangerMauve/random-access-application/)
 - `opts.persist: true`: An optional arg for whether data should be persisted.
 Set this to `false` if you want stuff stored in memory.
 Ignored if you pass in a custom storage or corestore.
-- `opts.storage`: An optional [random-access-storage](https://github.com/random-access-storage/random-access-storage) instance for storing data.
+- `opts.storage`: An optional [random-access-storage](https://github.com/random-access-storage/random-access-storage) instance for storing data *(native backend only)*.
+- `opts.hyperspaceClient`: An optional [@hyperspace/client](https://github.com/hypercore-protocol/hyperspace-client) instance *(hyperspace backend only)*
 - `opts.corestore`: An optional [Corestore](https://github.com/andrewosh/corestore) instance for using as hypercore storage.
 - `opts.corestoreOpts`: Options to pass into Corestore when it's initialized.
-- `opts.swarmOpts`: This lets you configure [hyperswarm](https://github.com/hyperswarm/hyperswarm) and [hyperswarm-web](https://github.com/RangerMauve/hyperswarm-web)
+- `opts.swarmOpts`: This lets you configure [hyperswarm](https://github.com/hyperswarm/hyperswarm) and [hyperswarm-web](https://github.com/RangerMauve/hyperswarm-web) *(native backend only)*
   - `maxPeers`: The maximum number of connections to keep for this swarm.
   - `ephemeral **Node**`: Set to `false` if this is going to be in a long running process on a server.
   - `bootstap **Node**`: An array of addresses to use for the DHT bootstraping.
 Defaults to `['bootstrap1.hyperdht.org:49737', 'bootstrap2.hyperdht.org:49737', 'bootstrap3.hyperdht.org:49737']`